 Philosophy of Care

-During each child’s stay, we focus on crisis stabilization so that the child can transition back into their home community as quickly as is safely possible.
-The average length of stay on the Child Unit is 10 to 14 days.
+During each adolescent’s stay, we work toward crisis stabilization so that the adolescent can move back into their home community or on to a step-down level of care as quickly as is safely possible.
+The average length of stay on the unit is seven to ten days.

 Who We Serve